In Iowa, anxiety and unpredictability cloud caucus finish

-DES MOINES, Iowa (AP) — On the eve of the Iowa caucuses, Democratic presidential candidates hustled across the state on Sunday trying to fire up voters and make one last appeal to those struggling to make a final decision about their choice in the crowded field.
+DES MOINES, Iowa (AP) — On the eve of the Iowa caucuses, Democratic presidential candidates hustled across the state trying to fire up voters and make a last appeal to those struggling to make a final decision about their choice in the crowded field.

-Speaking to several hundred supporters in Cedar Rapids, Vermont Sen. Bernie Sanders declared “we are the campaign of energy and excitement” and said “we are in a position to win tomorrow night.”
+Speaking to several hundred supporters in Cedar Rapids Sunday, Vermont Sen. Bernie Sanders declared “we are the campaign of energy and excitement” and said “we are in a position to win tomorrow night.”

 But former Vice President Joe Biden, emphasizing his decades of Washington experience, told voters there’s no time for “on-the-job training.”
 Massachusetts Sen. Elizabeth Warren pressed her supporters to “fight back” if they ever lose hope.